 The Ladybug Game

 If your little one loves ladybugs as much as mine do, then they’ll love this game too.
-Before we get into details, the creator of the game is a first-grader named Kylie Copenhagen, and she did an amazing job.
+We love that the creator of the game is a first-grader named Kylie Copenhagen, and she did an amazing job.
 It’s an award-winning game, voted by the Parent’s Choice Foundation as one of the best board games for kids.

 The Ladybug Game takes children through a magical board to bring Ladybug home to the Rose Garden.
 The board is large, with vibrant colors and cute bugs hiding in the grass.
 It’s straightforward, so children will even be able to play independently with friends.